CESSNA 182 R/C AIRPLANE

 This park is *FAR* too small (I have to let up on the throttle to avoid striking a fence); which was one of the primary reasons that I had such limited success here.

-It will take no less than one hundred four minutes to load at 48.0Kbps.
+It will take no less than twenty two minutes to load at 48.0Kbps.

 TEST NOTES: